ultraultimated/Ruby_on_Rails_Project_2/README.md

 * Admin can view overdues of all students using view overdues.
 * Admin can view book history of all libraries using book history in his home page.
 * Admin can approve/deny librarian request in view approval requests tab in his home page.
+* By default there is one library in the system, but admin can add more libraries to the university.

 ## Librarian
 * In the nav bar librarian can view approval requests sent by students for special collection of books, Librarian may approve/deny request.